 What about any other samples taken during the Vuelta?

-Team Sky said in a statement that 20 other samples were collected from Froome during the Vuelta, and none required “any further explanation”.
-In other words, none returned an adverse analytical finding.
+20 other samples were collected from Froome during the Vuelta, and none required “any further explanation”.
+In other words, none returned results that warranted investigation by anti-doping authorities.

 What happens now?